flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     ^^After Engine Start^^

-    Once the engines have been started, we can use the auto-calculated GWCG on the FUEL PRED page to input a value into the THS field.
-You can infer the TOCG and pitch trim by referring to this value right before takeoff to confirm the pitch trim configuration for your flight.
-However, at this time you can and should set your trim on the trim wheel.
+    Once the engines have been started, we can use the auto-calculated CG value (not the ZFWCG value) on the FUEL PRED page to use for determining the pitch trim setting.
+You can now update the THS setting (if you chose to input a THS value) in the take-off performance page and set the pitch trim using the trim wheel.
+Although the TOCG may be slightly different due to fuel being used for taxi, it will not change enough to require a change in pitch trim.

     --}